A cast of ear wax after removal.

 Water jet devices such as used for dental care have also been used for ear wax removal.
 While generally effective, this method is judged unpleasant by many patients.
 There is also danger of perforation of the ear drum using these devices.
 Special tips can be used to reduce or eliminate this risk.
 Water caloric appratatus can be used for ear wax irrigation as well.
 This is sometimes used in our dizziness and hearing practice in Chicago, and is very well tolerated.

 With respect to using drops, the current literature is inconclusive and basically suggests that nearly anything wet works as well as anything else.
 Over the counter drops that help remove wax are largely basically water, oil and peroxide solutions (e.g. brand names are Debrox).
 Among the solutions are ordinary water, 10% sodium bicarbonate, 3% hydrogen peroxide, 2% acetic acid, and a combination of 0.5% aluminum acetate and .03% benzethonium chloride (Hawke, 2002).
 Hydrogen peroxide is present for the mechanical effect -- of course it does not dissolve ear wax (Burkhart et al, 2000).
 These preparations are best for those with small to moderate amounts of wax.

 Among oil-based organic solutions are olive oil, glycerin, propylene glycol, and others.
 Warming of solutions used for wax removal sometimes is helpful.
-According to Hawke, oil based preparations basically do nothing but lubricate (Hawke, 2002).
+According to Hawke, oil based preparations just lubricate (Hawke, 2002).

 Some preparations are enzyme based.
 We advise against use of "enzyme" based preparations, because of problems with allergy.